5ire-tech/5ireChain/docs/README.md

 `NOTE` : `OneSessionHandlerAll` gets all validators in the network including active, waiting to calculate the Reliability Score.

+### **Contract Pallet:**
+Giving back 50 % gas fee for deployer

+### **EVM Pallet:**
+Giving back 50 % gas fee for deployer

+### **Unified Address**
+Replacing Ed25519 and Schnorr signatures (Substrate) with ECDSA (Elliptic Curve Digital Signature Algorithm) signatures (ETH) in a blockchain system.

+Changes in the 5ireChain Codebase
++ **Update Primitives**: Modify the signature enumeration to include ECDSA and adjust the associated verification logic to ensure all components of the Substrate framework can recognize, handle, and verify ECDSA signatures correctly.
++ **Client-Side Implementation**: Update the key management system to generate and store ECDSA keys.
+Modify transaction signing processes to use ECDSA signatures for outgoing transactions.
++ **Account ID Compatibility**: Adjust the account ID structure to accommodate the size of ECDSA public keys, ensuring proper address generation, storage, and lookup functionality within the blockchain.

 ## **4. 5ire's pallets**

 ### **Esg Pallet:**
 An oracle loads the `ESG` score from off-chain storage to on-chain storage.
 Then `ESG` interface is tightly coupled with the other pallets and is used as a factor in calculating reward for validators and nominators.

 ### **Reward Pallet:**

 + The Reward Pallet is a module in the Substrate blockchain framework designed to manage and distribute rewards to participants based on their contributions within the network.